ziadmodak/e3dc-modbus/README.md

   - [x] Setup MariaDB on the NAS
   - [x] Setup JDBC drivers on the Pi
 - [x] Persistence every minute for testing
+- [x] Let Pi and DB run for a week and test the persistence